rauc/rauc/docs/overview.rst

 Basic Update Procedure
 ----------------------

-The rauc service that runs on the target will perform an update when being triggered by an install command providing an update bundle.
+The RAUC service that runs on the target will perform an update when being triggered by an install command providing an update bundle.
 An update request may be initiated manually from the command line, via D-Bus or by a script that checks for example for insertion of an USB stick containing a firmware bundle.
 Then the default (and simplified) update behavior will be the
 following:

-1. Rauc verifies the bundle by checking its signature against the keyring located in the root file system.
+1. RAUC verifies the bundle by checking its signature against the keyring located in the root file system.
 A bundle with an invalid signature will be rejected.

-2. Rauc mounts the bundle (which simply is a squashfs image)
+2. RAUC mounts the bundle (which simply is a squashfs image)

 3. Verify bundle compatibility: